March Madness: Getting to know the No. 6 seed in the NCAA Tournament

 The first and only time that happened was in 1989, when Kansas, Georgia Tech, Alabama, and Oregon State all failed to make it past the round of 64.
 Aside from this outlier, the No. 6 teams have a fairly successful 82-46 record against the No. 11 seeds over the past 32 years.

 |Know your seed|

 |No. 1||No. 9|

 |No. 3||No. 11|

 |No. 5||No. 13|

 |No. 7||No. 15|

 |No. 8||No. 16|

-No. 6 seeds are 1-1 in the national championship game since the tournament expanded to 64 teams in 1985 with the Kansas Jayhawks winning in 1988 (NC State won in 1983 as No. 6 seed).
+No. 6 seeds are 1-1 in the national championship game since the tournament expanded to 64 teams in 1985 with the Kansas Jayhawks winning in 1988.
 Kansas avoided upsets from No. 11 Xavier, No. 14 Murray State and No. 7 Vanderbilt in the first three rounds.

 Speaking of Xavier, the Musketeers have been involved in the 6-v-11 opening round a grand total of eight times, five times as the No. 6 and three times as the No. 11.
 Xavier has never won as the No. 11 seed but has a 3-2 record as the sixth-seed.
 However, the game most associated with Xavier as the No. 6 seed is the double overtime thriller against No. 2 seed Kansas State in 2010 Sweet 16.